cournape/garnumpy/README.txt

         You can build a fully functional scipy + matplotlib by installing the following:

         sudo apt-get install python python-dev gcc g77 python-gtk2-dev patch swig g++

+    Fedora Core (6):
+        You can build a fully functional numpy + scipy by installing the following:

+        sudo yum install python python-devel gcc gcc-gfortran gcc-c++ swig